Bill Vander Zalm: Social Credit MLA

-Vander Zalm was first elected to the Legislative Assembly of British Columbia in the 1975 election for the riding of Surrey (he would later represent Richmond after the 1986 election).
-The Socreds won back power after a three-year hiatus.

-He served in the cabinet of Premier Bill Bennett as minister of human resources from 1975 to 1978, where he continued his crusade against welfare fraud.
+Vander Zalm joined the BC Social Credit Party (Socred) in 1974, and was first elected to the Legislative Assembly of British Columbia in the 1975 election for the riding of Surrey.
+The Socreds won back power after a three-year hiatus, and Vander Zalm served in the cabinet of Premier Bill Bennett as minister of human resources from 1975 to 1978, where he continued his crusade against welfare fraud.

 On June 22, 1978, the Victoria Daily Times published a political cartoon by Bob Bierman that portrayed the Minister of Human Resources as a grinning sadist, deliberately pulling the wings off flies.
 Vander Zalm launched legal action for libel, Vander Zalm v.
 Times Publishers.
 Justice Craig Munroe of the BC Supreme Court awarded Vander Zalm $3,500 in damages.
 The decision was overturned by the BC Court of Appeal in 1980, which was praised by journalists as a victory for free speech.
 The original cartoon was purchased by the National Archives of Canada for $350.

-Vander Zalm also served as Minister of Municipal Affairs and Transit from 1978 to 1981 and as Minister of Education from 1981 to 1983.

-In 1983, Vander Zalm, as minister of education, personally intervened in the Smithers school board to suspend Madeleine Sauve without pay.
-Madeleine Sauve distributed, without the permission of either parents or the local school board, a questionnaire concerning "mutual masturbation, oral sex, use of pornography and prostitution" to a class of Grade 8 students in Smithers.
+Vander Zalm was re-assigned as Minister of Municipal Affairs in December 1978, and kept the portfolio after winning re-election in 1979, before becoming Minister of Education in August 1982.
+In 1983, he publicly called on the Smithers school board to suspend teacher Madeleine Sauve without pay.
+Sauve distributed, without the permission of either parents or the local school board, a questionnaire concerning "mutual masturbation, oral sex, use of pornography and prostitution" to a class of Grade 8 students in Smithers.

-In 1984, he bought Fantasy Garden World, a theme park.
-The same year, he ran unsuccessfully for mayor of Vancouver for the candidate for the Non-Partisan Association.
-He lost to Mike Harcourt, who was later the provincial NDP leader during most of Vander Zalm's tenure as premier.
+He declined to run in the May 1983 provincial election.
+In 1984, he bought Fantasy Garden World, a theme park in Richmond, British Columbia.
+The same year, he ran unsuccessfully for mayor of Vancouver as the candidate for the Non-Partisan Association.
+He lost to the incumbent Mike Harcourt, who was later the provincial NDP leader during most of Vander Zalm's tenure as premier.